Advanced Stair Climbing Wheelchair: The 2026 Guide to Safe Emergency Evacuation

 EMS (Prehospital / Ambulance Use)

-A well-chosen stair chair can significantly improve response efficiency and safety.
+Stair transfers happen frequently in prehospital workflows.
+A well-chosen medical emergency trolley paired with a stair chair can significantly improve response efficiency and safety.

 High-Rise Buildings and Fire Evacuation